chrisguest75/typescript_examples/32_scripting_aws/README.md

 Demonstrate examples of using TS as a language for scripting against AWS.

+TODO:

+* Replace my hygen template with this node18 example.
+(Or create a new template so I can test version differences)

 ## Reason

 We want to be able to easily script tooling against AWS APIs.
 This allows building bespoke tools to manage services and their dependencies.